 Configuring the Microsoft SQL Server

-This section describes the steps to configure your Microsoft SQL Server database before you install BMC Remedy Action Request (AR) System or any application from the BMC Remedy IT Service Management (ITSM) Suite.
+This section describes the steps to configure your Microsoft SQL Server database before you install Remedy Action Request (AR) System or any application from the Remedy IT Service Management (ITSM) Suite.

 The following topics are provided:

 - Back up the SQL Server log files, and then change the SQL Server Transaction Logging mode from FULL to SIMPLE.